skeeto/skeeto.github.com/_posts/2013-04-07-Prototype-based-Elisp-Objects-with-At.markdown

 uuid: d1361157-9022-3e77-270c-5410d903c7d4
 ---

+**Reflection from the future**: *This library is super slow and inefficient.
+It should probably not be used for anything serious.*

 Last weekend I had the itch to play around with a multiple-inheritance prototype-based object system in lisp.
 It would
 [look a lot like JavaScript's object system][yegge] but wanted to try